 Hitler, Josef Goebbels and vice-chancellor Franz von Papen had all arrived at the building as the fire was being extinguished.
-There they met Herman Goering, who was fulminating about it being a communist plot, possibly even a signal to communists to initiate a revolution.
+There they met Herman Goering, who was fulminating about it being a communist plot, possibly even a communist signal to initiate a revolution.
 Hitler told von Papen: “This is a God-given signal, Herr Vice-Chancellor”.

 “Articles 114, 115, 117, 118, 123, 124 and 153 of the Constitution of the German Reich are suspended until further notice.
 It is therefore permissible to restrict the rights of personal freedom, freedom of opinion, including the freedom of the press, the freedom to organize and assemble, the privacy of postal, telegraphic and telephonic communications.
 Warrants for house searches, orders for confiscations as well as restrictions on property, are also permissible beyond the legal limits otherwise prescribed.”

 The decree was worded so broadly it effectively allowed the Nazis to define their own legal limits.
 Hitler and his offsiders could marginalise political opponents by imposing restrictions on the press, banning political meetings and marches, and intercepting communications.
 The legal concept of habeas corpus was suspended, allowing the regime to detain suspected terrorists or revolutionaries without charge.

 The British and American press published ominous reports about the sweeping powers given to Hitler.
 Yet some also hinted that such a measure was inevitable, blaming the unrest on communists and expressing relief someone in Germany was now sufficiently empowered to deal with the threat of a communist revolution.

-5. The act passed the Enabling Act 444-94, due to anti-communist paranoia, deal-making and SA intimidation.
+5. The Reichstag passed the Enabling Act 444-94, due largely to anti-communist paranoia, deal-making with the Centre Party and SA intimidation.